 I'm not saying HR can disregard risks.
 You want to be assured of an environment where there is no bullying, discrimination, or other behaviors that can lead to lawsuits, poor culture, and low morale.
 Naturally, you have to ensure your people are paid promptly and the correct benefits are being paid on their behalf.

 But in terms of creating a successful modern company, this stuff is table stakes.

 Great organizations recognize that HR is more than a glorified payroll function.
-The real work is in leadership and development; it's in creating new ways of communicating, new ways of interacting with and growing your people.
+The real work is in leadership and development – it's in creating new ways of communicating, interacting with, and growing your people.

-The X axis represents time, from the start date to the day the person leaves.
-The Y axis represents individual output and value added.
+The X-axis represents time, from the start date to the day the person leaves.
+The Y-axis represents individual output and the value that an employee adds.

-It takes a certain amount of time for a new hire to on-board, which is a steep learning curve, creating little value to the company before they get to full contribution.
-Once a decision is made to leave, it tapers off again until the last day where output and value are sub-optimal.
+It takes a certain amount of time for a new hire to onboard, which is a steep learning curve.
+At this point, employees are creating little value for the company.
+Eventually, they ramp up and get to their full contribution.
+Once a decision is made to leave, it tapers off again until the last day, when output and value are sub-optimal.

 Moving from black hat to white hat thinking

 To lift that curve, an organization has to be willing to experiment and explore, looking for ways to maximize rather than limit potential.
 I look at it as the difference between black hat and white hat thinking.